Highlights Of The Program

 11:30 - 11:55

-NETWORKING LUNCH AND VISITING THE DESALINATION & RESOURCE RECOVERY EXHIBITION
+NETWORKING LUNCH AND VISITING THE DESALINATION AND RESOURCE RECOVERY EXHIBITION

 14:00 - 14:25